Domestic Violence and Women with Disabilities, Including Women with Vision Loss

 by Leslie Malkin, B.A., J.D., Project Coordinator, New Jersey Coalition to End Domestic Violence

-Every day when John left for work, he locked Marie’s wheelchair in a closet, took the internet router, and the portable phone.
+Every day when John left for work, he locked Marie’s wheelchair in a closet, and took the internet router, and the portable phone.
 Mary had trouble moving about the house, couldn’t reach out for help, and definitely couldn’t leave.

 Larry keeps charge of Joan’s medications for anxiety, depression, and chronic pain.
 He gives Joan far less than is actually prescribed, so she lives in constant pain and fear.
 But Joan relies on Larry for all of her daily care and is afraid to tell anyone about her not getting the medications.